club-soda/club-soda-website/readme.md

 ## Installation Process

-### Step 1 - Wordpress Instalation

-If you have some technical background, you can skip the detailed steps in this ReadMe.
-Here are the simplified steps on how to install WordPress on a local computer:

 1. Install a local server (Mac: [MAMP] (http://www.mamp.info), PC:XAMPP or WAMP).

 2. Create a new database called club-soda